Arquisoft/wiq_en2a/README.md

 The application is deployed at: http://conoceryvencer.xyz

-This repo is a basic application composed of several components.
+This repo is a basic application composed of several components:

+- **Game service**.
+Express service that creates, delivers the logic and stores information about the last game played by the user.
+- **Group service**.
+Express service responsible for the management of user groups.
+- **Question generation service**.
+Express service that generates the question for the new game by retrieving data from Wikidata.
 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
+It is also in charge of the application's monitoring process.
 - **User service**.
 Express service that handles the insertion of new users in the system.
 - **Auth service**.
 Express service that handles the authentication of users.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.